Remembrance Day

 Further resources:

-• Poppyscotland offers a range of teaching resources to support all levels of the Curriculum for Excellence.
+• Poppyscotland has created a range of teaching resources to support all levels of the Curriculum for Excellence.
 These include original photos, veteran films, assemblies, interactive activities, and teaching notes to accompany a range of thought-provoking reads developed in partnership with the National Literacy Trust.

 • Explore the poems in the First World War Poetry Showcase on the Poetry by Heart website.
 The collection covers a wide range of experiences and voices.
 Each poem comes with notes and many also feature readings by young people.